sirupsen/progressrus/README.md

 The `Tick` objects contain useful methods such as `#percentage` to return how many percent done the job is and `#eta` to return a `Time` object estimation of when the job will be complete.
+The scope is completely independent from the job itself, which means you can have jobs from multiple sources in the same scope.

+## Todo

+* Tighter Resque/Sidekiq/DJ integration
+* Rack interface
+* SQL adapter
+* Document adapter-specific options